Visiting your Charlotte dermatologist

 Being ready to give these answers to these questions will help your doctor understand your skin condition and situation.

 During the Examination

 If this is your first visit to your Charlotte dermatologist, you should arrive early enough to fill out a number of forms.
 This will establish your insurance requirements as well as listing your medical history and the medical conditions of close family members.
 Your doctor will perform a thorough examination of your entire body.
 Your skin will be carefully examined, including the skin in between your fingers and toes and along your hairline.
 Your doctor may decide to take pictures or document the size, shape, color, and type of freckles and moles on your body.
 This is to determine a baseline reference point so that he or she can quickly see if there are any changes in future examinations.

 Ballantyne area dermatologists

 If you are looking for a board certified dermatologist for annual skin examinations, Dermatology Specialists of Charlotte can provide high quality and innovative treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.